RamkumarR89/JsonServer/README.md

 # AI Scrum Master

 An AI-powered Scrum Master assistant that connects Ollama (with Mistral model) to Azure for storage and analytics.
-The application simulates a human-like Scrum Master to help facilitate Agile ceremonies.
+The application simulates a human-like Scrum Master to help facilitate Agile ceremonies, with voice capabilities for a more natural interaction.

 ## Features

 - Interactive chat interface with the AI Scrum Master
+- Voice input and output for natural conversation
 - Specialized interfaces for each Scrum ceremony:
   - Daily Scrum
   - Sprint Planning